 The Marshall Orphans

-The banner shows William Marshall; Table Bay, Cape Town c1811; St. James Cathedral, Mauritius; 37 Craven Street, London; Leith Postal Directory listings for William Marshall for 1823 to 1827; Certificates for annuity bonds; Signatures of the children electing John Bentall as Curator and Guardian; Buckfast Abbey manor house; Louisa Marshall (née Bentall)
+William Marshall; Table Bay, Cape Town c1811; St. James Cathedral, Mauritius; 37 Craven Street, London; Leith Postal Directory listings for William Marshall for 1823 to 1827; Certificates for annuity bonds; Signatures of the children electing John Bentall as Curator and Guardian; Buckfast Abbey manor house; Louisa Marshall (née Bentall).

 Charles Henry Marshall and his siblings had an eventful early life.
 Their parents, William Marshall and Louisa Bentall, married in 1810, just prior to moving to Cape Town where they had four children.
 They then moved to Mauritius where they had five more children.
 Only six of the children lived to adulthood, and the family story was that three of those born in Cape Town, Mary, John and Charles, died as infants.